Stop wondering what to include in your next artist newsletter! The five essential elements that should be included are:

-On the list of art marketing tasks, newsletter writing might be one of the most dreaded.
+On the list of marketing tasks, the artist newsletter writing might be one of the most dreaded.
 Most artists understand that newsletters are a vital component of any art marketing strategy.
 In fact, marketing research shows that email marketing is far more successful converting viewers into buyers than social media.

 Facebook is an important marketing tool for your business, but when you’re looking for the most direct way to reach and interact with your audience, it’s best to turn to email.
 Why?
 According to Forrester, people are twice as likely to sign up for your email list as they are to interact with you on Facebookconstant contact.com

 The easiest and fastest way to get through your newsletter writing task is to know ahead of time exactly what should go in every newsletter.
-Once you have decided that, you can set up a template and add the various components at any time.
-The following are five elements that should be in every artist newsletter:
+Once you know what to include in your artist newsletter, you can set up a template and add the various components at any time.

 You’re featured content is the main point of your newsletter.
 It is your opportunity to personally connect with your audience.
 You can make this section feel personal by writing this section as though you are writing a note to a favorite collector about a topic is on your mind as an artist.
 The topic should be an insider story that feels exclusive to your news letter.
 Perhaps you’ve mentioned the topic on your website or social media, but your newsletter provides more details or context not available elsewhere.
 Keep it short, but entertaining or educational.